ptim-miller/CodeChallenge_JavaUnitTests/README.md

-# CodeChallenge - Java Unit Test
+# CodeChallenge - Java Unit Tests

 This project serves as an initial intro to unit testing.
 It contains a simple class, interface and test file.